drhaliburton/card-generator/tutorial/Part I.md

 	- jQuery & the Document Object Model (DOM)
 	- html2canvas to save your code as a .jpg image

-You can see what I've made for [my card generator here](https://drhaliburton.github.io/card-generator/), but the most important part of this tutorial isn't to copy what I've created!
-This is your project, and you should explore the limits of CSS to make something incredibly unique that represents your aesthetic.
+You can see what I've made for [my card generator here](https://drhaliburton.github.io/card-generator/), but the most important part of this tutorial isn't to copy what I've created - this is your project, and you should explore the limits of CSS to make something incredibly unique that represents your aesthetic.
 Everything on the page can be customized with your own code, this is just a guideline.

 On top of the coding bits, we'll use *Github* for managing and hosting projects and how to leverage the mountains of code seasoned Developers have already built with *CSS & JavaScript frameworks*.
 While there's nothing overly complicated about what we're taking on, having an understanding of simple HTML & CSS will be very useful.
 If you haven't explored the basics yet, it doesn't take long to get caught up!
 Take a few hours to try out some courses like the [HTML & CSS Essentials](https://lighthouse-labs.thinkific.com/courses/html-and-css) courses or some Codecademy modules and you'll be in good shape.